Thinking about training to teach?

 These places are open to graduates and the trainee pays the university tuition fees (but many trainees qualify for bursaries or scholarships).
-Warwick University’s PGCE tuition fees for the academic year 2017-18 were £9,250 (fee for 2018-19 has not yet been confirmed).
-The amount of bursary or scholarship typically depends on the subject that you wish to teach and degree class held, but for example in 2017-18:
+Warwick University’s PGCE tuition fees for the academic year 2019-20 are £9,250.
+The amount of bursary or scholarship typically depends on the subject that you wish to teach and degree class held, but for example:

-- A trainee on a secondary school Maths, Physics, Chemistry or Computing programme could receive up to £30,000
+- A trainee on a secondary school Physics, Chemistry, Geography, Computing or Languages programme could receive up to £28,000.

 To check how much you might be eligible for follow this link – Funding Options for Trainee Teachers

-The fee will be charged at the start of the academic year.
+The tuition fee will be charged at the start of the academic year.

 School Direct (Salaried)